API documentation

 instantly returns the name of the most common zone within the corresponding shortcut

-Note: ‘most common’ in this context means that the polygons with the most coordinates in sum
+Note: ‘most common’ in this context means that the boundary polygons with the most coordinates in sum

 occurring in the corresponding shortcut belong to this zone.